vytautasmatukynas/Order-Management-API-Java-Spring/README.md

 # Order Management REST API

-This is `Java` `Spring Boot` back-end REST API for `Order Managment Application`.
+This is `Java` `Spring Boot` back-end REST API for `Order Management Application`.

-`Order Managment Application` is designed to streamline and manage the process of handling orders.
+`Order Management Application` is designed to streamline and manage the process of handling orders.
 It provides features for creating, updating, and tracking orders for efficient order fulfillment.

 <br>